 7. Not looking for home insurance until you are about to move:

 If you wait until the last minute, you will be rushed to find an insurance policy that is the ideal fit for you.
 Make sure you give yourself enough time to shop around to get the best deal.

 8. Not recognizing different styles and strategies of negotiation:

 Many buyers think that the way to negotiate their way to a fair price is by offering low.
-However, in reality this strategy may actually result in the seller becoming more inflexible, polarizing negotiations.
+However, this strategy may result in the seller becoming more inflexible, polarizing negotiations.
 Employ the knowledge and skills of an experienced realtor.
-They will know what strategies of negotiation will prove most effective for your particular situation.
+S/he will know what strategies of negotiation will prove most effective for your situation.